If you operate a website or app that collects personal user information, read on.

 Luckily for AmeriFreight, the FTC is not doling out a hefty fine.
 However, the auto company must stop promoting itself as “top-ranked” and “highly rated”.
 Moving forward, AmeriFreight must disclose any and all material connections associated with testimonials and reviews.
 And lastly, if the company is caught ignoring the sanctions, the commission will most likely wield its pecuniary punishing power.

 If you’ve made it this far, you may be thinking, “Pfft!
-AmeriFreight wasn’t fined into oblivion for violating discount-for-review restrictions, so, what is preventing me from running a similar program!?”
+AmeriFreight wasn’t fined into oblivion for violating discount-for-review restrictions.
+So, what’s preventing me from running a similar program!?”

 Word to the wise: don’t do it.

-But being in the first batch of baddies has its benefits; instead of being freighted with a huge fine, round-one violators sometimes avoid financial sanctions.
-Instead, they’re used as the anti-poster children for illegal online marketing techniques.
+Being in the first batch of “baddies” (and we mean that in the most friendly way) has its benefits; instead of a huge fine, round-one violators often avoid financial sanctions.
+Instead, they’re essentially used as example warnings.
 In this case, AmeriFreight dodged a financial hammer by being one of the first “discount review violators” investigated by the FTC.
-But now that the auto-broker has fulfilled its role as a cautionary case, down the line, businesses engaging in discount-for-review schemes may be fined.
+But now that the auto-broker has fulfilled its role as a cautionary case, in the future, businesses running discount-for-review schemes may be fined.

 Discount-For-Review Officially “Unfair and Deceptive” Marketing Practice

-Now that the FTC – via its public censure of AmeriFreight – has publicly decried client review manipulation, in the future, commissioners may fine businesses that ignore guidelines regarding discount-for-review schemes.
+Now that the FTC – via its public censure of AmeriFreight – has publicly decried client review manipulation, commissioners may fine businesses that ignore guidelines regarding discount-for-review schemes.

 - Evade FTC censure;